 Pilot cohort · Limited seats · Selection by partner educators

-Direct pathways to employer partners and tech internships
+Direct access to employer partners and infrastructure internships.

 For a modest investment, sponsors help create a measurable, multi-year pipeline that replaces late-stage recruiting with early access to prepared talent.